2011 NBA playoffs: Conference semifinals

-Game 4 of the Heat-Celtics series was Shaquille O’Neal’s final NBA game, as he would announce his retirement during the 2011 NBA Finals.
-It also marked the second time (the first being 2007) that his and Kobe Bryant’s teams were eliminated in the same playoff series since the duo broke up in 2004.
+Game 4 of the Heat–Celtics series was Shaquille O'Neal's final NBA game; he would announce his retirement three weeks later.
+It also marked the second time (the first being 2007) that his and Kobe Bryant's teams were eliminated in the same playoff series since the duo broke up in 2004.

-With their conference semifinals win over the Atlanta Hawks, the Chicago Bulls returned to the Conference Finals for the first time since 1998, when they last made the NBA Finals.
+With their conference semifinals win over the Atlanta Hawks, the Chicago Bulls returned to the conference finals for the first time since 1998, when they last made the NBA Finals.

 Game 7 of the Grizzlies–Thunder series also ensured a 12th straight postseason with at least one Game 7 played.
 The last without one was the 1999 NBA playoffs.
 The 2011 Playoffs also marked the first time since 2007 that only one series went to a Game 7.
-That would not happen again until 2022.
-By winning this game, the Oklahoma City Thunder made their first Western Conference Finals appearance since 1996 (when they were known as the Seattle SuperSonics), and their first under the current incarnation.
+By winning this game, the Oklahoma City Thunder made their first Western Conference finals appearance since 1996 (when they were known as the Seattle SuperSonics), and their first under the current incarnation.

-Conference Finals
+Conference finals

-For the first time since 2007, no #1 or #2 seed participated in the Western Conference Finals.
+For the first time since 2007, no #1 or #2 seed participated in the Western Conference finals.

-With their Western Conference Finals series win over the Oklahoma City Thunder, the Dallas Mavericks returned to the NBA Finals for the first time since 2006.
+With their Western Conference finals series win over the Oklahoma City Thunder, the Dallas Mavericks returned to the NBA Finals for the first time since 2006.

-With their Eastern Conference Finals series win over the Chicago Bulls, the Miami Heat returned to the NBA Finals for the first time since 2006, guaranteeing an NBA Finals rematch with the Dallas Mavericks.
-It also marked the first time since 1990 that the Chicago Bulls lost an Eastern Conference Finals series, and the first time since 1989 that the Bulls lost the ECF at home.
-As of 2023, the this was the Bulls’ most recent Eastern Conference Finals appearance.
+With their Eastern Conference finals series win over the Chicago Bulls, the Miami Heat returned to the NBA Finals for the first time since 2006, guaranteeing an NBA Finals rematch with the Dallas Mavericks.
+It also marked the first time since 1990 that the Chicago Bulls lost an Eastern Conference finals series, and the first time since 1989 that the Bulls lost the ECF at home.
+As of 2024, this was the Bulls' most recent Eastern Conference finals appearance.